-In May 2021, we entered into a Controlled Equity OfferingSM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. (the "Sales Agent"), under which we may issue and sell from time to time up to \$25,000,000 of our common stock through or to the Sales Agent, as sales agent or principal.
-Any sale of shares of our common stock under the Sales Agreement will be made under our shelf registration statement on Form S-3, which was declared effective by the SEC in May 2020.
+In May 2021, we entered into the Sales Agreement with the Sales Agent, under which we may issue and sell from time to time up to \$25,000,000 of our common stock through or to the Sales Agent, as sales agent or principal.
 Sales of our common stock under the Sales Agreement are made at market prices by any method that is deemed to be an "at the market offering" as defined in Rule 415(a)(4) under the Securities Act of 1933, as amended.
-Each time we wish to issue and sell common stock under the Sales Agreement, we notify the Sales Agent of the number of shares to be issued, the dates on which such sales are anticipated to be made and any minimum price below which sales may not be made.
-Once we have so instructed the Sales Agent, unless the Sales Agent declines to accept the terms of the notice, the Sales Agent has agreed to use its commercially reasonable efforts consistent with its normal trading and sales practices to sell such shares up to the amount specified on such terms.
-The obligations of the Sales Agent under the Sales Agreement to sell our common stock are subject to a number of conditions that we must meet.
-The Sales Agent is entitled to compensation from us at a fixed commission rate equal to 3.0% of the gross sales price per share of any common stock sold under the Sales Agreement.
-During the three months ended June 30, 2021, we sold and issued 908,044 shares of our common stock at a weighted average purchase price of \$4.67 under the Sales Agreement and received net cash proceeds of approximately \$3.9 million after deducting sales agent commissions.
-As of June 30, 2021, \$21.1 million of our common stock remained available for sale under the Sales Agreement.
+During 2021, we received net proceeds of \$14.1 million from the sale of our common stock and issued 3,428,680 shares of our common stock at a weighted average purchase price of \$4.31 pursuant to the Sales Agreement.
+We did not receive any proceeds from the sale of our common stock pursuant to the Sales Agreement during the three months ended March 31, 2022.
+As of March 31, 2022, \$10.2 million of our common stock remained available for sale under the Sales Agreement.